2017 New York Film Festival

-The 55th New York Film Festival took place from September 28 to October 15, 2017.
-The festival's opening film was Richard Linklater's Last Flag Flying, and its closing film was Woody Allen's Wonder Wheel.
+The 55th New York Film Festival took place from September 28 to October 15, 2017, in New York City, presented by Film at Lincoln Center.

+The festival's opening film was Richard Linklater's Last Flag Flying.
+Todd Haynes' Wonderstruck was the festival's centerpiece.
+Woody Allen's Wonder Wheel was the closing film.

+Appearing in the NYFF's "Main Slate" for the first time were: Robin Campillo, Luca Guadagnino, JR, Alain Gomis, Sean Baker, Greta Gerwig, Serge Bozon, Dee Rees, Chloé Zhao, and Valeska Grisebach.